meh9/game-of-life/README.md

 1. (Done in Java, Python) Add GitHub Dependabot.
 1. (Done in Java, Python) Add tests.
 1. (Done in Java, Python) Implement game logic.
-1. (Done in Java, Python) Use languange appropriate build management tools.
+1. (Done in Java, Python) Use language appropriate build management tools.

 ## Conway's Game of Life rules

 Original Rules:

 1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
 2. Any live cell with two or three live neighbours lives on to the next generation.
 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 Condensed Rules:

 1. Any live cell with two or three live neighbours survives.
 2. Any dead cell with three live neighbours becomes a live cell.
 3. All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

 Further simplified Rules that are easier to program:

 1. Any cell, dead or alive, with exactly 3 neighbours is alive in the next generation.
 2. A live cell with exactly 2 neighbours is alive in the next generation.
 3. All other cells are dead in the next generation.

 ## Approaches

 ### Set based simple implementation

 1. Create new Set<int, int>, `A`.
 This set simply records the coordinates as (row,col) of live cells.
 By being in the set it's a live cell.
 We don't record dead cells, so it is a very sparse data structure.
 1. Create new set `B` for next generation.
 1. Create a new ephemeral set for recording dead cells that have been checked this generation, `tmp`.